Halal Insights

 Why static screening is not enough

-A premium Halal research process does not stop after today’s screening result.
-It also asks whether the current position looks stable, fragile, or increasingly exposed to future compliance pressure.
+A stronger Halal research process does not stop after today’s screening result.
+It asks whether the current position looks stable, whether future compliance pressure is building, and whether broader ethical alignment concerns may still matter even when standard screening remains permissive.

 Most equities do not pass